hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/diacritics.md

-This section highlights API internal handling of diacritic (accented) chars.
+This section highlights API internal handling of diacritic (accented) chars when the POST create account end point is triggered.
 The following Diacritic handling rules only target the forename & surname.
 Address & Telephone fields are accepted as-is.

 In this API diacritic characters will be converted to the undecorated underlying chracter.
 For example, a manual conversion of
 ‘Höben’ normally converts to ‘Hoeben’, but the conversion within the API will be to ‘o’ not ‘oe’, i.e ‘Hoben’.
 As such, it could